BPE Pre-qualifies 16 Firms for Privatisation of Five Power Assets

 The Bureau of Public Enterprises (BPE) has pre-qualified 16 firms for the privatisation of five National Integrated Power Projects (NIPPs) in the country.

-The BPE Director General, Mr. Alex Okoh, who announced this in Abuja at the Investor Pre-bid Conference for the privatisation of the five plants, listed them as Geregu, Omotosho, Olorunsogo, Calabar and Benin-Ihovbor, also gave the names of the 16 pre-qualified bidding firms.
+The BPE Director General, Mr. Alex Okoh who announced this in Abuja, at the Investor Pre-bid Conference for the privatisation of the five plants, listed the plants as Geregu, Omotosho, Olorunsogo, Calabar and Benin-Ihovbor.
+He also gave the names of the 16 pre-qualified bidding firms

-The pre-qualified bidders include Mota-Engil Nig, Amperion Power, Sifax Energy, Pacific Energy Company Ltd., and Globeleq Africa Limited.
+The pre-qualified bidders included Mota-Engil Nig, Amperion Power, Sifax Energy, Pacific Energy Company Ltd., and Globeleq Africa Limited.

 Others are Geoplex Drillteq Limited, Asfalizo Acquisition Ltd, Launderhill PJB, Lauderhill Tata, Unicorn Power Genco Ltd, Connaught Energy Services Ltd, ENL Consortium Ltd, Ardova Plc, Central Electric and Utilities Ltd, North South Power Consortium and Quantum Megawatt Consortium.

-Okoh noted that the power sector remains a viable investment in the country given the low per-capita megawatts in the country.
+Okoh noted that the power sector remains a viable investment in the country given its low per-capita megawatts.

 Okoh revealed that the objectives of the pre-bid conference were to address possible questions from the pre-qualified bidders with regards to the transactions and provide clarity on some issues in the transaction documents as may be necessary.

-He also said that the forum would also highlight the potential in the Nigerian power sector and provide a platform for potential investors to understand the process for the privatisation of the NIPPs, as well as to enable them to adequately prepare their bid documents.
+He also said the forum would also highlight the potential in the Nigerian power sector and provide a platform for potential investors to understand the process for the privatisation of the NIPPs as well as to enable them to adequately prepare their bid documents.

 He allayed the fears of potential buyers of some of the plants which have litigation issues, explaining that such litigations were baseless and frivolous as the Bureau and the Niger Delta Power Holding Company (NDPHC) were empowered by the bids’ provisions under NIPPs’ transaction to terminate bids that violated the ground rules.